Markov duality and Bethe ansatz formula for half-line open ASEP: Introduction

 There are two notable exceptions.
 In the special case of the ASEP on $\Z_{>0}$ with closed boundary conditions (no particles injected or ejected at the boundary), \cite{tracy2013bose} computed the transition probabilities of the system via coordinate Bethe ansatz.
 An application to open ASEP was discussed in \cite{tracy2013asymmetric}, but the resulting formulas are fully explicit only in the special cases of the totally asymmetric (TASEP) and symmetric (SSEP) exclusion processes.
 For special values of the boundary parameters (imposing a density $\rho=1/2$, according to the notations used below), one exact formula was also obtained via the framework of half-space Macdonald processes in \cite{barraquand2018stochastic}, and allows to analyze the system asymptotically.
-However, that formula characterizes only the distribution of the current at the origin, and for a special value of boundary parameters.
+However, that formula characterizes only the distribution of the integrated current at the origin, and for a special value of boundary parameters.
+After the posting of this paper on arXiv, \cite{he2023boundary} extended the results of \cite{barraquand2018stochastic}, using identities from \cite{imamura2021skew}, allowing two generic boundary parameter, though still restricting to the study of the integrated current at the origin.

 An immediate difficulty that arises with open systems to apply coordinate Bethe ansatz is that the number of particles is not conserved.
-However, for the ASEP on $\Z$, in order to avoid difficulties related to the possibly infinite number of particles, \cite{imamura2011current, borodin2012duality} used a Markov duality, originally discovered in \cite{schutz1997duality}.
+This issue can be resolved using an idea that was already very useful for the ASEP on $\Z$.
+Using coordinate Bethe ansatz, \cite{tracy2008integral} obtained integral formulas for transition probabilities $P_t(\vec x,\vec y)$ for ASEP on $\Z$, where $\vec x$ and $\vec y$ denote the positions of $N$ particles locations.
+They further showed that certain observables, for instance the distribution of a tagged particle, can be written as a formula where one may let the number $N$ of particles go to infinity, and that such observables can be written as Fredholm determinants \cite{tracy2008fredholm}.
+Analyzing such Fredholm determinants asymptotically is highly non-trivial and required clever manipulations to transform Fredholm determinants \cite{tracy2009asymptotics}.
+Another approach to analyze ASEP on $\Z$ was proposed in \cite{imamura2011current, borodin2012duality}, using a Markov duality, originally discovered in \cite{schutz1997duality}.
 We review this notion in Section \ref{sec:duality}.
-This approach through duality allows to study particle systems with infinitely many or a non-constant number of particles by reducing the problem to diagonalizing a dual Markov process which has finitely many particles.
-In the case of the full-line ASEP, the dual system is the ASEP with finitely many particles and is thus Bethe ansatz solvable.
+This approach through duality allows, in general, to study particle systems on a complicated state space (e.g. a system with possibly infinitely many particles) by reducing the problem to diagonalizing a dual Markov process on a more convenient state space (e.g. a system involving finitely many particles).
+In the case of the full-line ASEP, the dual system is the ASEP with a fixed finite number of particles and is thus Bethe ansatz solvable.